BSc (Hons) in Sports Therapy - Full TimeBook Your Place Now

 Allied to their Sport and Exercise science knowledge, therapeutic abilities and understanding of sport, Sports Therapists, and especially Members of the Society of Sports Therapists, are capable and proficient in applying the necessary rehabilitation principles, to enable their patients to achieve the optimum levels of recovery, that their injury or disability will allow.
 As such, the journey from injury to a return to activities can be facilitated by professionals who have the knowledge, skills and science based principles to meet the needs of a clearly defined patient group.
 Sports Therapy is a distinct occupational title that applies to a clearly defined scope of practice.
 Furthermore, since 1990, The Society of Sports Therapists continues to ensure that both its Members and the profession are respected for the distinct scope of practice and science based foundations that are inherent and integral to Sports Therapists and Sports Therapy.

-BSc (Hons) in Sports Therapy awarded by London Metropolitan University (LMU)
+BSc (Hons) in Sports Therapy awarded at level 8 by London Metropolitan University (LMU)

 Entry is by direct application to Portobello Institute.

 Students may apply and be granted a "Conditional Offer" prior to completing the Leaving Certificate.